K-PaaS/application-platform-guide-eng/user_guide/development_platform/stemcell.md

 ## 1.1.
 Purpose

-The purpose is to create user-defined stemcell.
+The purpose is to create a user-defined stemcell.

 ## 1.2.
 Range